 More gluten free cookie recipes:

-Wet ingredients In a large bowl, beat together oil, eggs, dark brown sugar, orange juice, lemon juice, lemon zest and apricot liquid.
+- Wet ingredients: In a large bowl, beat together oil, eggs, dark brown sugar, orange juice, lemon juice.
 Set aside.

-Dry ingredients Add quinoa and green banana flours, baking soda together in a bowl.
+- Dry ingredients: Add quinoa and green banana flours, baking soda and sea salt together in a bowl.
 Mix.